gamingwithevets/000exefix/README.md

 After removing the virus, the program will then tell you what to do **on your own** (as the program *can't* do that) and, of course, *prompt you to restart*.

 # FAQ
+**Q: What is 000.exe?**
+A: 000.exe is a Windows computer virus, originally made by YouTuber FlyTech Videos as a creepypasta.
+It's so dangerous that even FlyTech himself said to not use the virus as a prank, and to run the virus on a safe environment, like a virtual machine.

+**Q: Who is FlyTech Videos?**
+A: He's a YouTuber who covers all sorts of Windows experiments he does, from messing with ZIP files to deleting the recycle bin, and even "corrupting" the entire C drive (he didn't *really* corrupt it).
+If you like these sorts of things, maybe you should give him a watch and subscribe to him on YouTube!

+**Q: Why did the Quora user think the 000.exe virus was a prank?**
+A: I can't know for sure, but this user probably doesn't know about the origins of the virus and who made it.
+They probably did not research the virus well enough and just searched "000.exe" and saw that it was made by some random dude on the internet.
+He doesn't know whoever this is and assumed that it was just a prank.
+They probably didn't run the virus themselves, either.

 **Q: What is the "WindowsApps" folder?**
 A: The WindowsApps folder is a folder found hidden in the Program Files folder and can't be opened normally.
 It is present in Windows 8 and onward.
 It holds all the preinstalled software and also contains the applications you installed from the Microsoft Store.